-Fair Credit Reporting Act (FCRA) Laws by State
+Understanding The Fair Credit Reporting Act (FCRA)

 First, the portion of the FCRA that deals with how long information can appear on a consumer report can be found at 15 U.S.C. §1681c.
 This section tells us how long certain items can be on our reports.
-However, the FCRA 15 USC 1681t(b)(1)(E) provides that no requirement or prohibition may be imposed by the laws of any State with respect to this subject matter (how long an item of information can appear on a credit report) except for any State law in effect on September 30, 1996.
+However, the FCRA 15 USC 1681t(b)(1)(E) provides that no requirement or prohibition may be imposed by the laws of any state with respect to this subject matter (how long an item of information can appear on a credit report) except for any state law in effect on September 30, 1996.

-The portion of the FCRA that deals with how consumer’s disputes into the inaccuracies on reports are handled can be found at 15 U.S.C. §1681i and 1681s-2.
+The portion of the FCRA that deals with how consumers dispute the inaccuracies in reports are handled can be found at 15 U.S.C. §1681i and 1681s-2.
 However, again §1681t(b)(1)(A) & (F) states that no state may impose requirements that deal with this aspect of the law except any law created before September 30, 1996.

 If you have an error or inaccurate information on your credit report, there are actions that you can take.
 Contact SmithMarco, P.C., today for a completely free case review.